Arctic Security Series

 The Arctic Security Roundtables are designed as an exclusive format, taking place at the side-lines of high-level international events around the world.
 They bring together a select group of international leaders from within the MSC’s global network, including key decision-makers from the respective region.
 As with other MSC Roundtables, discussions are private and off-the-record, facilitating a frank and open debate.

-The MSC hosted its firsts Arctic Security Roundtables during the Munich Security Conference 2017 and during the MSC Core Group Meeting in Washington in May.
-The next roundtable is scheduled for October 2017 in Reykjavík, on the sidelines of the Arctic Circle Assembly.
+The MSC hosted its first Arctic Security Roundtables during the Munich Security Conference 2017 and during the MSC Core Group Meeting in Washington in May.
+In October, the MSC hosted another Arctic Security Roundtable in Reykjavík, Iceland.
+The next Roundtable is scheduled to take place on the sidelines of the Munich Security Conference 2018 (February 16-18).

 Other MSC Activities on Arctic Security